May 29, 2026

 Check Accreditation and Faculty

 Confirm whether the program is accredited by ICF (Level 1, Level 2, Level 3) or EMCC.
-Verify that trainers and mentors hold recognised credentials.
+Verify that trainers and mentors hold recognized credentials.
 You can check the ICF Education Search and the EMCC website for accredited programs.

 Transparency of Curriculum and Assessment